MiniBadri/MiniBadri/README.md

 ---

+## 💡 Top Skills At a Glance

+- ✅ React Native App Development (2+ years)
+- ✅ Full UI/UX ownership and mobile design
+- ✅ REST API integration and authentication flows
+- ✅ Data visualization using charts and KPIs
+- ✅ Production-ready builds for Android

+---

 ## 🚀 Featured Project: Crigloo Mobile App
 A real-time analytics dashboard built for a digital marketing startup.
 I handled everything from authentication to performance charting.